 The Ambassadors Chamber

 Architect Nguyen Van Minh designed the room based on Japanese style art.
-The big “Binh Ngo Dai Cao” picture hanging on the wall describes peaceful Vietnamese life in the 15th century.
+The big “Binh Ngo Dai Cao” picture on the wall describes peaceful Vietnamese life in the 15th century.
 Besides that, eight fire sconces are lit at every special ceremony.

 The Private Area of The President’s Family